martinsbalodis/web-scraper-chrome-extension/docs/Selectors/Element click selector.md

 #### Click More

-Click More type makes the selector to click on given buttons multiple times until there are no new elements appearing.
+Click More type makes the selector click on given buttons multiple times until there are no new elements appearing.
 A new element is considered an element that has unique text content.